Cortex-Command-Center/Cortex-Command-Community-Continuation-Data/README.md

 # How To Make Your Voice Heard #

-So you want to take part in the project?
-A good start would be going to the Discord where the project is discussed.
-You can find a link [here](https://discord.gg/XAExEhBshH).
-After that, all our releases will be available under the releases area and all of our bugs and changes and ideas are tracked in github issues.
-Feel free to play and suggest changes or point out any problems.
+Due to our current deplatforming, it might be difficult to find a place dedicated to talking about this project.
+Until we fix that, your best bet is the temporary discord shown above, or github issues.

 ***